 So what’s a water softener’s role in all of this?
 Well, it removes the hardness from your water that causes these problems.
 During the water softening process, the minerals are removed from the water and replaced by sodium (usually).
 In this ion exchange process, your water becomes softer and brings with it countless benefits for you and your family.

 Why is Softening the Water in Your Edmonton Home Important?

-Water softener installation isn’t always absolutely essential if your Edmonton home is located in an area with low hardness in the public tap water (which is the case for some Canadian cities).
+Water softener installation isn’t always absolutely essential if your Edmonton home is located in an area with low hardness in public tap water (which is the case for some Canadian cities).
 Homes in some areas with water overly rich in minerals may be particularly interested in a water softener to prevent the plumbing system in their home from mineral buildup and corrosion.
 However, it isn’t only the homes in such areas that are subject to damaged plumbing at the hands of hard water - it can happen anywhere.
 Edmonton’s water hardness is quite average in comparison to the other cities of Alberta and is considered safe without softening.
 Our municipal water here in Edmonton is usually 10-20 grains of hardness, whereas some Canadian cities can have hardness in the hundreds of grains!
 So really, most Edmonton area homeowners consider a water softener installation as more of a type of comfort and peace of mind that allows for more enjoyable water use.
 The benefits of softening your water include:

 - Softer skin (hard water can irritate the skin)

 - Healthier, shinier hair

-- Cleaner dishes (you’ll reduce the amount of spots on your glasses and cutlery especially)
+- Cleaner dishes (you’ll reduce the number of spots on your glasses and cutlery especially)

 - Softer, brighter clothes (dull, graying clothes may actually be an indication of hard water)

-- Less soap required for dishes and personal care (the minerals in hard water combine with soap thereby causing it to lose its effectiveness)
+- Less soap is required for dishes and personal care (the minerals in hard water combine with soap thereby causing it to lose its effectiveness)

-- Can remove bad tastes and odours in your water
+- Can remove bad tastes and odors in your water